 In the current times, where several of us are fighting the race against the time to find the cure and prevention for COVID-19, the evaluation and the need for better technologies for virus-mediated cytopathogenicity have become more and more of relevance.
 The xCELLigence real-time cell analysis (RTCA) from Agilent technologies proves to be one such technology, making use of non-invasive electrical current based measurements.Read more ›

 Webinar | Webinar | 11 am

 Smart Solutions from Cell Culture and Counting to Real Time Cell Analysis and Live Cell Imaging are offered by OLS OMNI Life Science at Analytica 2020.
-Visit our booth 210 in hall A3 to get the latest news for your powerful cell analysis.
-Join us for a drink and meet the OLS team.Read more ›
+Visit our virtual booth to get the latest news for your powerful cell analysis.
+Join us at the live chat and meet the OLS team.Read more ›

 Exhibition | EMBL Heidelberg, Meyerhofstraße 1, 69117 Heidelberg | 2 pm